martin-stepwolf/laravel8-livewire-publications/README.md

 The resource to create the commentary and the validations were created.
 I also improve the seeders and factories with more data and a defined user with a publication with some commentaries.

+#### Part 5.
+When a user comment a publication, an email is sent to the owner.

+I use an Event and Listener to catch the action, then with a Notification I sent the email, and I can look it from MailHog.

+To not to overload the server, these processes are executed in the background to give a fast response to the user.
+We can listen this processes with `sail artisan queue:listen`.

 ---

 ## Getting Started :rocket: